jlevy/og-equity-compensation/README.md

 ### What is compensation?

 **Compensation** is everything you get when working for a company.
 Some compensation is cash—your salary and bonus, if you get one.
 Other parts are benefits, like health insurance, family-related benefits, perks, and retirement plans.
 But for many important jobs, compensation includes a kind of ownership in a company.
-It's this last part we focus on.
+It’s this last part we focus on.

 To understand exactly how compensation works, it helps to start at the beginning: What is a company, exactly?
 What is ownership, exactly?
 And what is this ownership worth?